Ouranosinc/analogues_spatiaux/docs/howto_en.md

 5. Select between one and four climate indices.
 The future evolution of these indices will be compared to the actual climate of other cities.

-6. Press the "Start new search" button.
+6. Press the "Run analogues search" button.
 This search may take up to 30 seconds.